The Administrative Procedure Act defines the principles of good administration

 The Nationality Act lays down provisions on the requirements for acquiring, retaining or losing Finnish citizenship.
 It also determines the procedure for processing such matters.
 According to the Nationality Act, the integration, societal solidarity and participation of immigrants can be supported by granting them citizenship.

-The Act on the Promotion of Immigrant Integration does not apply to Finnish citizens.
+The Act on the Promotion of Immigrant Integration does not apply to Finnish citizens, excluding victims of human trafficking.

 The Child Welfare Act ensures a safe environment for a child